mrjgamble/cbc_sample/README.md

 The purpose of this project is to gain insights into how Canadians consume digital media.

 The events analyzed in this write up occurred within the 23rd hour of 2018-04-01.
 Prior to analyzing the data, the raw data was processed and cleaned.
-Details around this process can be found in the [Data Import & Cleaning notebook]([insert link])
+Details around this process can be found in the [Data Import & Cleaning notebook](https://github.com/mrjgamble/cbc_sample/blob/master/notebooks/01_data_import_and_cleaning.ipynb).

-The steps to creating the data visualizations found within this write up are detailed in the [Data Insights](f) notebook.
+The steps to creating the data visualizations found within this write up are detailed in the [Data Insights notebook](https://github.com/mrjgamble/cbc_sample/blob/master/notebooks/02_data_insights.ipynb).

 This is an initial look at the data and is by no means intended to be an exhaustive analysis of the dataset.